 A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

-In the not-so-wee, not-so-small hours of the morning Tuesday — 8:30ish a.m.
+In the not-so-wee, not-so-small hours of the morning Tuesday — 8:30-ish a.m.
 Eastern Time — a superhero film earned itself an Oscar nomination.

-That wasn't so unusual, really: The superhero film genre has been with us 40 years now — dating from that momentous December 1978 day that Superman: The Movie busted its very first blocks — and superhero movies have racked up lots of nominations, and a few wins, over that time
+That wasn't so unusual, really.
+The superhero film genre has been with us for almost 40 years now — dating from that momentous December 1978 day when Superman: The Movie busted its very first blocks — and superhero movies have racked up lots of nominations, and a few wins, over that time.

-... for visual effects.
+...
+For visual effects.

-For sound editing and/or mixing.
-LOTS of those.
+For sound editing and/or mixing (LOTS of those).

 For hair and makeup.